klaytn/kips/KIPs/kip-draft_kgp6.md

 Status transition

 - Initialized → Registered → Approved → Finalized ✅
+- Registered, Approved → Initialized, when `reset()` is called.

 All other status transitions are not possible.

 #### Structs